atropos-null/LS/py119/the_twenty.md

 If the list is empty or contains exactly one value, return 0.

 If a certain number occurs more than twice, count each complete pair once.
 For instance, for `[1, 1, 1, 1]` and `[2, 2, 2, 2, 2]`, the function should return 2.
 The first list contains two complete pairs while the second has an extra 2 that isn't part of the other two pairs.
+Revist this one.

 ```python